100 of the World's Worst Invasive Alien Species

-100 of the World's Worst Invasive Alien Species is a list of invasive species compiled in 2014 by the Global Invasive Species Database, a database of invasive species around the world.
+100 of the World's Worst Invasive Alien Species is a list of invasive species compiled in 2000 from the Global Invasive Species Database, a database of invasive species around the world.
 The database is run by the Invasive Species Specialist Group (ISSG) of the International Union for Conservation of Nature (IUCN).
-The ISSG acknowledges that it is "very difficult to identify 100 invasive species from around the world that really are 'worse' than any others."
+The ISSG acknowledges that it is "very difficult to identify 100 invasive species from around the world that really are 'worse' than any others. ...
+Absence from the list does not imply that a species poses a lesser threat."
+In 2013, the ISSG updated their list to supersede the recently eradicated † rinderpest virus, and a few genus and species names were altered.

 Criteria for inclusion

 Two criteria were used in selecting items for the list: